 - Reviewed: The percentage of private and public updates that have been reviewed over a period of time.

-The Auditing page provides a more detailed look at the Updates submitted by the manager's team.
+The Updates log provides a more detailed look at the Updates submitted by the manager's team.
 Within the Updates tab, they can view updates submitted, whether private or public, by selecting "View."
 Lattice also provides essential details like the publish date and the sentiment at the time of publishing.

 Within the Individuals tab, managers will see a list of their team with their update frequency, average sentiment, and the date of their last update.
 This provides a snapshot for the manager to check to see how engaged their team is.